 To sterilize the lids, bring a kettle of a couple cups of water to a boil.
 Place lids in a shallow bowl and pour the boiling water over them.

-2 Prepare the rose hips.
-Cut away and discard the green scraggly ends.
-Cut the rosehips in half and scrape out and discard all of the seeds and thistle-ly hairy bits.
+2 Prepare the rose hips: Cut away and discard the green scraggly ends.
+Cut the rose hips in half and scrape out and discard all of the seeds and thistle-y hairy bits.

 Rinse the rose hips and discard any bits that are blemished.
 Then roughly chop the rose hips.
 You will need 4 cups of clean, chopped rose hips.

-5 Place the chopped rose hips, grated apple, and chopped orange into a large (8-quart) wide pot.
+5 Add fruit to pot, prepare cheesecloth bag of apple core, orange seeds for pectin: Place the chopped rose hips, grated apple, and chopped orange into a large (8-quart) wide pot.
 Add the lemon zest and lemon juice to the pot.
 Add the water to the pot.

 Take the apple core pieces, apple peel, and any orange seeds and membrane and place in a double layer of cheesecloth.
-Wrap them up and place in the pot with the chopped fruit and rosehips.
 (This will be a source of pectin.)
+Wrap them up and place in the pot with the chopped fruit and rose hips.

-6 Bring mixture to a hard boil for 30 minutes or so, or until the orange peels are very soft and can be easily cut through without resistance.
+6 Boil until peels are very soft: Bring mixture to a hard boil for 30 minutes or so, or until the orange peels are very soft and can be easily cut through without resistance.

-Remove from heat.
+7 Squeeze pectin from cheesecloth bag: Remove from heat.
 Remove the cheesecloth pectin bag and place in a bowl to cool.
 Once cool enough to handle easily, gently squeeze the cheesecloth pouch to extract more of the pectin (it will be sort of gloppy).
-Add the extracted pectin-y juice back into the pan with the rosehips.
+Add the extracted pectin-y juice back into the pan with the rose hips.

-7 Measure out the sugar and add to the rosehip mixture.
+8 Add sugar, boil again: Measure out the sugar and add to the rose hip mixture.
 Heat to high, stirring with a wooden spoon until the sugar has all dissolved.
 Add butter (will help keep the foaming down).
 Bring to a rapid boil, uncovered, reduce heat to medium high.

 Boil for a few minutes longer if desired for a thicker jam.
 Do not overcook or the mixture will caramelize and give you an odd taste.